crustio/crust-cli/README.md

 ## Quick Start

-Please refer this [doc]([https://](https://wiki.crust.network/docs/en/buildGettingStarted)) to see how Crust help to host your website without any servers
+Please refer this [doc]([https://](https://wiki.crust.network/docs/en/buildGettingStarted)) to see how Crust help to host your website without any servers.

 ## Usage